francoisrobertlab/seqtools/computecanada/install.md

 ## Reconnect to the server

-*If using Putty, close the window and reconnect*
+:bulb: If using Putty, close the window and reconnect

 On Mac, Linux and Windows 10